NaifAlsalem/ClimateRadar/docs/USER_GUIDE.md

 - Risk classification
 - Full summary
 - Source, category, date
-- **Link Verification** — automatically checks if the source URL is reachable
+- **Link Verification:** This automatically checks if the source URL is reachable
-  - ✓ LINK VERIFIED — domain is reachable
+  - ✓ LINK VERIFIED : domain is reachable
-  - ✗ LINK UNREACHABLE — domain could not be reached
+  - ✗ LINK UNREACHABLE : domain could not be reached
-  - ⚠ TIMED OUT — no response within 7 seconds
+  - ⚠ TIMED OUT : no response within 7 seconds
   - RE-CHECK button to re-verify manually
-- **VIEW SOURCE** — opens the source page in a new tab
+- **VIEW SOURCE:** This opens the source page in a new tab
-- **📍 Section note** — tells you exactly where in the document the signal appears
+- **📍 Section note:** This tells you exactly where in the document the signal appears

 ---